systers/vms/docs/Installation Guide.md

     sudo chmod 777 /srv

+NOTE: In case you can the error "/srv: No such file or directory" while running the above comment do the following
+    sudo mkdir /srv

+After creating the directory, then try to change the permissions i.e., run the following command (sudo chmod 777 /srv)

 ## Run Development Server

 Change directory to where you can find the **manage.py** file (this is located in the top level directory for the project).